Slash (musician): Family

-On October 10, 1992, Slash married model-actress Renée Suran in Marina del Rey, California.
+On 10 October 1992, Slash married model-actress Renée Suran in Marina del Rey, California.
 They divorced in late 1997 after five years of marriage.

-Slash married Perla Ferrar on October 15, 2001, in Hawaii.
+Slash married Perla Ferrar on 15 October 2001, in Hawaii.
 They have two sons.
 Slash filed for divorce from Ferrar in August 2010, but the couple reconciled two months later.
 In December 2014, he again filed for divorce.
 Slash's son London debuted his band Suspect208 in late 2020.
 The band also featured Robert Trujillo's son Tye Trujillo on bass, and Scott Weiland's son Noah Weiland on vocals.
 Slash promoted the band on his social media accounts.
+London is currently the drummer for the band Return to Dust.

 Slash is currently in a relationship with Meegan Hodges whom he first dated in 1989 and reconnected with in 2015.

 Philanthropy

-Slash is an honorary board member of Little Kids Rock, a national nonprofit that works to restore and rejuvenate music education programs in disadvantaged public schools.
-He has visited Little Kids Rock students, jammed with them, and donated instruments and his time.
+Slash is an honorary board member of Music Will (formerly called Little Kids Rock) a national nonprofit that works to restore and rejuvenate music education programs in disadvantaged public schools.
+He has visited Music Will students, jammed with them, and donated instruments and his time.

 Slash has been recognized for his longtime contributions to establishing environmental welfare programs.
 He is a board trustee of the Greater Los Angeles Zoo Association, and has long supported the Los Angeles Zoo and zoos around the world.
 Slash's love of reptiles was, for many years, a notable aspect of his public persona, with several of his many snakes appearing with him in music videos and photoshoots, until the birth of his first son in 2002 impelled him to find a new home for his collection.

 Legal issues

-In 1985, Slash and Axl Rose were charged with felony statutory rape after Rose had sex with a 15-year-old girl in the recording studio.
-Both went into hiding to avoid the police and the charges were dropped several weeks later due to lack of evidence.
-The accuser later stated she dropped the charges after Rose apologized to her.
+In 1985, Rose and Slash were charged with felony statutory rape following allegations that Rose had engaged in sexual activity with 15-year-old Michelle Rhoades.
+Rhoades had claimed that Rose had raped her but had not made any allegation against Slash.
+In his memoir, Slash described a woman who had engaged in sexual activity with Rose in the loft of their rehearsal studio and later got into a fight with Rose and "freaked out intensely," resulting in Rose locking her out of the studio.
+Slash said, "Axl told her to leave and tried throwing her out.
+I attempted to help mediate the situation to get her out quietly, but that wasn’t happening."
+Slash and Rose spent several weeks as fugitives after the charges were filed, which were later dropped by the police for lack of evidence.

 Slash was arrested in July 1999 for allegedly assaulting his then-girlfriend.